trotttrotttrott/carousul/README.md

 ### Cluster-Wide

 Cluster-wide repair increases network traffic between datacenters tremendously, and can cause cluster issues.
 However, it is required for performing primary range repair (partitioner range).

+## Distributed Locking

+Distributed locking is implemented in order to ensure that this program is executed on all Cassandra nodes for a given keyspace one at a time.
+The program is to be run simultaneously on all nodes.
+The nodes will proceed to compete for a lock.
+Repair will not happen until the lock is obtained.
+Each node will eventually obtain the lock.

+Consul is used to achieve this.
+[Consul sessions](https://www.consul.io/docs/internals/sessions.html) are the basis for the approach.
+Sessions address the following concerns:

+### Lock Release on Failure

+Session TTL is the chosen health checking mechanism.
+Locks will be released when its corresponding session expires.
+Therefore if a failure occurs, the lock will eventually be released and the rest of the nodes in the cluster may acquire the lock and attempt repair.

+### Operation Execution Exceeds TTL

+As long as the program is alive, the session will be automatically renewed when it is halfway to its configured TTL.

+### Unexpected Session Expiration

+If a session expires before a repair is completed, the repair will be interrupted.
+This will require admin attention, but the cluster-wide repair will be able to continue when the next node acquires the lock.